Teradata/covalent/docs/GETTING_STARTED.md

 export class AppModule { }
 ```

-## Include the core and theme styles:
+## Include the core, theme and typography:
-This is **required** to apply all of the core and theme styles to your application.
+This is **required** to apply all of the core, theme and typography styles to your application.

-See the [material theming guide](https://github.com/angular/material2/blob/master/guides/theming.md) for instructions.
+See the [material theming guide](https://github.com/angular/material2/blob/master/guides/theming.md) and the [material typography guide](https://github.com/angular/material2/blob/master/guides/typography.md) for instructions.

 A theme file is a simple Sass file that defines your palettes and passes them to mixins that output the corresponding styles.
 A typical theme file will look something like this: